 The door locks automatically.
 The display will show the clean time remaining.
-It will not be possible to open the oven door until the temperature drops below the lock temperature and the LOCKED or LOCKED DOOR light goes off.
+It will not be possible to open the oven door until the temperature drops below the lock temperature and the LOCKED light goes off.

-When the LOCKED or LOCKED DOOR light goes off, you will be able to open the door
+When the LOCKED light goes off, you will be able to open the door.

-- The word LOCKED or LOCKED DOOR will flash and the oven control will signal if you set the clean cycle and forget to close the oven door. - To stop a clean cycle, press the CLEAR/OFF pad.
-When the LOCKED or LOCKED DOOR light goes off, indicating the oven has cooled below the locking temperature, you will be able to open the door.
+- The word LOCKED will flash and the oven control will signal if you set the clean cycle and forget to close the oven door. - To stop a clean cycle, press the CLEAR/OFF pad.
+When the LOCKED light goes off indicating the oven has cooled below the locking temperature, you will be able to open the door.